manfredspitze/dictionaries-starter/dict101-station-rotation.md

 ---

 ### Station 2: Creating and Adding Key-Value Pairs to a Dictionary

-# Station 2: Creating and Adding Key-Value Pairs to a Dictionary

 ## Objective
 Learn how to create an empty dictionary and then add key-value pairs to it.